State over Tokens: Characterizing the Role of Reasoning Tokens

 There’s also a deeper question: Is language special for this purpose?
 Human language has many years of evolutionary optimization—does something about its structure make it particularly good for encoding computational state?
 Or could models use other media equally well?
 Some researchers are exploring alternatives, but whether language has unique advantages remains unclear.

-And perhaps most ambitiously: Could we ever get text that serves both purposes—functioning as computational state for the model and providing faithful explanations to humans?
+A further question: Could we ever get text that serves both purposes—functioning as computational state for the model and providing faithful explanations to humans?
 This framework clarifies why that’s difficult: it requires the model to simultaneously perform computation and describe that computation through the same medium.
 But understanding the challenge is a necessary first step.

 The Takeaway